jimdb-org/jimdb/docs/features.md

 # Key Features

-ChubaoDB is a cloud native distributed database with intelligent storage tiering.
+JIMDB is a cloud native distributed database with intelligent storage tiering.

 Our motivation is to build a scalable and fast enough database system which makes the frontend caching cluster not needed, but itself does not use too many RAM nodes.